Saturday’s big East Coast storm: What it could mean for D.C. area

 While there probably won’t be enough warmth and atmospheric instability for thunderstorms, they are not out of the question.

-“Given strong dynamics and strengthening low level wind fields, we cannot rule out a gusty line of low-topped convective storms just along the front,” Jeff Halverson, Capital Weather Gang’s severe storms expert, wrote in an email. “[A]ny further westward shift in the [storm] track guidance will have to be monitored, as this could place us deeper into the warm sector for longer duration on Saturday morning.”
+“Given strong dynamics and strengthening low-level wind fields, we cannot rule out a gusty line of low-topped convective storms just along the front,” Jeff Halverson, Capital Weather Gang’s severe storms expert, wrote in an email. “[A]ny further westward shift in the [storm] track guidance will have to be monitored, as this could place us deeper into the warm sector for longer duration on Saturday morning.”

-The bulk of the rain should end by mid-to-late morning with the potential for up to a half inch and some locally higher amounts.
+The bulk of the rain should end by mid- to late morning, with the potential for up to a half-inch and some locally higher amounts.

 Temperatures fall quickly into the 30s

-Before the cold front passes on Saturday morning, temperatures could reach the low 50s or so.
-But a sharp drop in temperatures is expected between late morning and mid-afternoon.
-The American (GFS) model simulates a drop of 15 to 20 degrees in 3 hours, meaning temperatures dipping into the 30s.
+Before the cold front passes Saturday morning, temperatures could reach the low 50s or so.
+But a sharp drop in temperatures is expected between late morning and midafternoon.
+The American (GFS) model simulates a drop of 15 to 20 degrees in three hours, meaning temperatures dipping into the 30s.

 Winds increase, gusts over 40 mph

-As the cold front approaches and especially after it passes and the coastal storm starts to crank up, winds will ramp up.
+As the cold front approaches and especially after it passes and the coastal storm starts to crank up, winds will intensify.
 Gusts up to 30 mph are possible in the morning before increasing to 35 to 45 mph in the afternoon.
-Such winds may prompt a wind advisory from the National Weather Service into Saturday night before gusts ease on Sunday.
+Such winds may prompt a wind advisory from the National Weather Service into Saturday night before gusts ease Sunday.

 Snow showers are possible but not a sure thing